Risk-inclusive Contextual Bandits for Early Phase Clinical Trials: Simulation Studies

-\paragraph{Results} {Figure \ref{fig:regret_sim_bwplot} presents three different types of cumulative regret incurred by all methods.
-The variability of regrets is similar within each data-generating setup, up to a different scaling.} {Lower regret is better as it indicates allocation of better treatments.} {\texttt{Rand} naturally has high cumulative regrets in all scenarios.} \texttt{TS} optimizes arm allocation based solely on efficacy, resulting in the lowest cumulative efficacy regret but an even higher cumulative safety regret than \texttt{Rand}.
-Note that \texttt{RiTS} achieves the lowest cumulative safety regret and comparable utility regret as compared to \texttt{TS}.
-Although \texttt{RiTS} incurs higher efficacy regret than \texttt{TS}. { Appendix A.3 also compares methods when functions $\{\mu^{(a)}(\cdot)\}_{a=1}^{K}, \ \{\nu^{(a)}(\cdot)\}_{a=1}^{K}$ in \eqref{eq:lin_rwd} are mis-specified. }
+\paragraph{Results} {Figure \ref{fig:regret_sim_bwplot} presents three different cumulative regrets incurred by all methods.
+Variability of regrets is similar within each data-generating setup, up to a different scaling.} {Lower regret is better as it indicates allocation of better treatments.} {\texttt{Rand} naturally has high cumulative regrets in all scenarios.} \texttt{TS} optimizes arm allocation based solely on efficacy, resulting in the lowest cumulative efficacy regret, but an even higher cumulative safety regret than \texttt{Rand}. \texttt{RiTS} achieves the lowest cumulative safety regret and comparable utility regret as compared to \texttt{TS}.
+Although \texttt{RiTS} incurs higher efficacy regret than \texttt{TS}.
+Appendix A.3 also compares methods when functions $\{\mu^{(a)}(\cdot)\}_{a=1}^{K}, \ \{\nu^{(a)}(\cdot)\}_{a=1}^{K}$ in \eqref{eq:lin_rwd} are mis-specified.